Pinafore/qanta-codalab/README.md

 ```

 4. FOR MAC USERS: I keep getting messages indicating a container was "Killed".
 A: [Follow these instructions](https://lucianomolinari.com/2017/06/11/containers-being-killed-on-docker-for-mac/) to allow Docker to use more CPU/RAM.

+5. TIP: You might want to use Python 3.6 and above for your code.